ttiagojm/DailyMath/README.md

 * Run `docker-compose build && docker-compose up -d`
 * Voilá!
 Your database is created and working!

+# API
+The API has 5 environment variables:

+* POSTGRES_USER: User of the database
+* POSTGRES_PASSWORD: Password to access database
+* POSTGRES_DB: Database name
+* SECRET: 32 bit random string for JWT

+It's important to know that sign issuer is "dailymath".

 # Credits
 5 people made this project possible, each of them with differente tasks and experience but all helped.
 Let's credit them!